i-tu/Hasklig/README.md

 Composite glyphs are problematic in languages such as Haskell which utilize these complicated operators (`<-`, `::`, `=>`, `-<`, `>>=` etc.) extensively (_over 100 in_ `lens` _alone_!).
 The readability of this kind of complex code improves considerably with some kind of pretty printing.

 Some Haskell programmers have resorted to unicode symbols in code as a solution (`⇒`, `←` _etc._).
-This opens a whole new can of worms.
-In addition to encoding/compatibility problems and all the reasons it never worked out for APL, these symbols are one-character-wide and therefore eye-strainingly small.
+However, these symbols are one-character-wide and therefore eye-strainingly small.

 Hasklig solves this problem the way typographers have always solved ill-fitting characters which co-occur often: ligatures.
 The underlying code stays the same — only the representation changes.